Marodseg/confianza-animal-frontend/README.md

 ## Code formatting

 Run `npm run prettier:check` to check if the code is formatted correctly.
-Another option is `npx prettier --check "src/*.ts"`.
+Another option to check for a specific file is `npx prettier --check "src/*.ts"`.

-Run `npx prettier --write "src/*.ts"` to format the code of the selected file.
+Run `npx prettier --write "src/*.ts"` to format the code of the file.

 ## Build